melsonGit/serial_cpp_vs_parallel_cuda/README.md

 With regards to the overall design of the code; being more acclimated to an OOP approach, I found myself steering more towards procedural programming as I became more familiar with CUDA.
 Perhaps in the future I will look at pushing a more OOP stance on the code, as well as compiling all programs into one single program.
 As it stands, I believe each program serves the purpose it was made for.

-# Program: Vector Addition
+# Program Design: Vector Addition
 WIP

 ![image](https://user-images.githubusercontent.com/50531920/143775297-518d75d8-155f-4b65-af49-84203804684b.png)
-# Program: Matrix Multiplication
+# Program Design: Matrix Multiplication
 WIP

 ![image](https://user-images.githubusercontent.com/50531920/143775312-2c57ea4a-67f1-4767-b885-53c245922dfa.png)
-# Program: 1-D Convolution
+# Program Design: 1-D Convolution
 WIP

 ![image](https://user-images.githubusercontent.com/50531920/143775280-c8060745-af36-4295-9d2b-496ed4adb974.png)
-# Program: 2-D Convolution
+# Program Design: 2-D Convolution
 WIP

 ![image](https://user-images.githubusercontent.com/50531920/143775286-eb21b914-e63e-408a-8fc9-05370b7a645e.png)